 When children who already have identified SEND are due to start at Glodwick, we work closely with the parents and professionals who already know the child and use all of the information already available in order to plan how we will continue to improve outcomes for the child in our school.

 If parents tell us that they think that their child has SEND we will talk with them and investigate this further.
 We will continue to work in partnership with parents to decide on what outcomes each child needs to work towards and agree what we can all do to help the child.

-If our teachers think that a child in our school may have Special Educational Needs or a Disability we will observe them, assess their understanding and abilities in a range of situations and try out a number of strategies to improve their learning.
+If our teachers think that a child in our school may have Special Educational Needs or a Disability we will observe them, assess their understanding and abilities in a range of situations and try out a number of strategies to improve their learning, using the graduated response.
 In accordance with the SEND Code of Practice, we will seek advice and support from the relevant providers/specialist services.
-We endeavour to work in partnership with parents to identify need and support our young people to achieve their potential.
+We endeavour to work in partnership with parents to identify need and support our young people to achieve their full potential.

 How do we involve parents and carers in planning for their children’s learning and outcomes?

 At Glodwick we work very closely with our parents and their children.
 Parents are always involved with planning and decision making about their children’s needs and the support we will give through structured conversations and ‘person-centred meetings’.
 Parents are able to provide us with vital information about their child at home.
 This helps us to plan strategies together that will work for everyone.

 Class teachers meet at least termly with parents to discuss their child’s progress.
 At Glodwick we review a child’s progress towards planned outcomes and decide together what we need to do next.
 We have an ‘open door’ policy where parents and carers can come and speak to school staff at any time and work alongside their child when they drop them off and at different times during the academic year.
 We also have a website and an online learning platform where parents can contact their child’s teacher and find learning resources appropriate for their child.

 How do we talk to children with SEND and how do we involve children with SEND in their own learning and outcomes?